Beimen railway station

-Beimen (北門車站 (北门车站, Běimén Chēzhàn)) (literally "North gate") is a railway station on the Forestry Bureau Alishan Forest Railway line located in East District, Chiayi City, Taiwan.
+Beimen (北門車站 (北门车站, Běimén Chēzhàn)) (literally "North gate") is a railway station on the Alishan Forest Railway line located in East District, Chiayi City, Taiwan.

 History

 The station was opened on 1 October 1912.

-On 16 May 1998 the original station building caught in fire which resulted the 40% burning of station right side.
-The Chiayi Forest District Office then planned a budget to restore the station and restoration work with red cypress was completed on 7 November the same year.
-In August 1999, section of the railway between Fenqihu Station and Alishan Station was badly damaged by Typhoon Morakot.
+On 16 May 1998, the original station building caught on fire, which resulted in 40% of the station's right sideburning.
+The Chiayi Forest District Office planned a budget to restore the station, and restoration work with red cypress was completed on 7 November the same year.

+In August 1999, a section of the railway between Fenqihu station and Alishan station was badly damaged by Typhoon Morakot.
 On 20 September 1999, it was damaged again by the 1999 Jiji earthquake.
-After restoration efforts, a successful trail run of the train between Beimen Station and Alishan Station was made on 16 September 2015.
+After restoration efforts, a successful trial run of the train between Beimen Station and Alishan Station was made on 16 September 2015.

 Architecture

 The station is a Japanese architectural style building made of wood.